A Third Person Perspective

 Software development is by Russell Plunkett, Innovations Director, ThisPlace and camera work by Dr Paul Craddock, Smart Docs.

 A Third Person Perspective is a collaboration between the Dental Institute at King's College London and the Courtauld Institute of Art.
-The collaboration was brokered by the Cultural Institute at King's.
+It was supported by the university's Culture team.